matthew-andrews/mattandre.ws/source/_posts/stop-going-to-networking-events-and-start-networking.md

 Think about what your interests and goals are.

-Then think about what the interests and goals of the others could be — and where they might align.
+Then think about what the interests and goals of the others could be — and where they might align with yours.

 If you can, spend time preparing for each meeting, interaction or event before-hand seriously researching into people’s backgrounds and preparing intelligent informed questions.